Imanlujones/Hugo-site/README.md

 # Hugo-site
-A collection of website created for fun
+A collection of websites created for fun